FAIRplus/Data-Maturity/index.md

 ![Dimensions](assets/images/overview/dimensions.JPG)

 The model is comprised of three categories of requirements as described below.
-These requirements are prescribed by a set of [indicators](docs/Indicators.md) defined for each level
+These requirements are prescribed by a set of [indicators](docs/Indicators.md) defined for each level.

 - **Content-related**: What is reported in the dataset & the metadata.
 - **Representation and format**: How the data object & metadata object are represented and formatted.